The DataTable component is a web component that displays data in a tabular format.

 fetchData(datatable, 0, 10, null, null)

 The datatable component supports custom cell renderer.
-You can pass a function to the cell
+You can pass a function to the cell property of the column definition.

 Because the whole library is written in lit, the cell renderer is also written in lit.
 This means if you want to pass a custom cell renderer, you need to pass a lit template.

-tag from the lit library.
-You can install it with npm install lit-html
+This can be done by using the html tag from the lit library.
+You can install it with npm install lit-html.
+Read more about lit here.

 HTML